Take Your Psychology Degree, and Your Future, to the Next Level

 Learn more about each campus’ clinical psychology graduate programs below.
 Each campus program page also provides links to student outcome data, including time to completion, program costs, internships, and attrition and licensure, as required by the APA Commission on Accreditation.
 Questions related to each CSPP Program’s accredited status should be directed to the Commission on Accreditation.

 Doctor of Philosophy in Clinical Psychology (PhD)

 Doctor of Psychology in Clinical Psychology (PsyD)

-*Questions related to each CSPP Program’s accredited status should be directed to the Commission on Accreditation:
+*Questions related to the program’s accredited status should be directed to:

 Office of Program Consultation and Accreditation